-Under Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 740, Income Taxes, an organization must also evaluate its tax positions and provide for a liability for any positions that would not be considered "more likely than not" to be upheld under a tax authority examination.
-Management has evaluated its tax positions and has concluded that a provision for a tax liability is not necessary at December 31, 2012.
+Under generally accepted accounting principles, an organization must also evaluate its tax positions and provide for a liability for any positions that would not be considered "more likely than not" to be upheld under a tax authority examination.
+Management has evaluated its tax positions and has concluded that a provision for a tax liability is not necessary at December 31, 2013.

-The Organization files Form 990 in the U.S. federal jurisdiction, and is generally no longer subject to examination by the Internal Revenue Service for years ending before December 31, 2009.
+The Organization files Form 990 in the U.S. federal jurisdiction.
+The Organization is subject to examination by U.S. federal tax authorities generally for three years from the filing of a tax return.